OpenBB-finance/OpenBB/website/content/sdk/reference/economy/currencies.md

 ---
 title: currencies
-description: This page provides information about accessing global currencies data through a Python function.
+description: "This page provides information about accessing global currencies data" through a Python function.
 The function returns a DataFrame with the name, price, net change, and percent change of multiple currencies.
 keywords: